 Basic research shows that high quality, close relationships bolster our success – personally and professionally.
 Close friendships go deeper than an acquaintance you have small-talk with at the grocery store; psychologists define close friends as “those non relatives whose birthdays we celebrate, with whom we discuss intimate matters such as work or marital stress, and whom we might call upon for help with a move or a medical emergency.”

 Who in your life fits this description?
 Have you let some of these people fall by the wayside?
-It might be time to reinvest.
-Here’s why:
+Here’s why it might be time to reinvest.

 Close friends help your personal life